compi-migui/tfg-doc/src/md/50_methodology.md

 x = \left(x_1,\  x_2,\  \ldots,\  x_N \right)
 $$ {#eq:definition-knn-x}

-Let $y$ be one of the $M$ samples from the training set (recall that these are labeled with its known correct classes), each with the same shape:
+Let $y$ be one of the $M$ samples from the training set (recall that these are labeled with their known correct classes), each with the same shape:

 $$
 \begin{gathered}